 Description

-EXTERIOR: facing south-east onto Church Lane.
-The two-storey, three-bay front wall is asymmetrical, with wider bays to the left, and is in Flemish Garden Wall bond brickwork.
-The entrance at the right is in a squared stone surround with chamfered jambs and prominent moulded cornice and has a recessed four-panelled door with plain fanlight.
-To the left are two windows, with three more stacked above the ground-floor openings.
-All the windows are vertical sashes with moulded cases, horns and no glazing bars, with stone wedge lintels and projecting sills.
+The exterior, facing southeast, consists of a two-storey, three-bay front wall that is asymmetrical, with wider bays on the left.
+The brickwork is in Flemish Garden Wall bond.
+The entrance, located on the right, is framed by a squared stone surround with chamfered jambs and a prominent moulded cornice.
+It features a recessed four-panelled door with a plain fanlight above.
+To the left of the entrance are two windows, with three more stacked above the ground-floor openings.
+All windows are vertical sashes with moulded cases, horns, and no glazing bars, topped with stone wedge lintels and projecting sills.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.